 WINSS Data Analysis was a key source of DPI data about high school graduation requirements until spring 2015 when more recent years of WINSS data were migrated to the School District Performance Report (SDPR).

-High school graduation requirements are reported annually for all school districts and all nondistrict charter schools statewide as part of the SDPR.
+From 2007-08 through 2019-20, high school graduation requirements were reported annually for all school districts and all nondistrict charter schools statewide as part of the SDPR.
 Below you will find detailed background information, definitions, and related links to facilitate use and appropriate interpretation of these data on the DPI Website.

 - Requirements are not collected at the school level.
 For any district with multiple schools that offer grade 12, district requirements submitted to and reported by DPI are those that apply to the majority of district graduates in any given school year.
 In these situations, requirements that apply to a specific school may not match the requirements reported for the district.